MarcoThies/Simple_LLM_Benchamarking/ReadMe.md

 ## Overview

-This repository contains a simple Python script designed to perform basica benchmarking on Ollama LLMs using a set of multiple-choice questions and answers.
-The goal of this script is to provide a basic yet effective way to measure the performance of different LLMs and quantisiations.
+This repository contains a simple Python script designed to perform basic benchmarking on Ollama LLMs using a set of multiple-choice questions and answers.
+The goal of this script is to provide a basic yet effective way to measure the performance of different LLMs and quantisiations on a given LLM-serving infrastructure.

 ## Files in This Repository